-Alternative text, the text used to describe images, are missing or not contextual in some images which can be challenging as the training images do provide supplementary or at times primary contextual information with regards to diversity and inclusion.
+- Alternative text, the text used to describe images, is missing or not contextual in some images which can be challenging as the training images do provide supplementary or at times primary contextual information with regards to diversity and inclusion.

 Magnification may be difficult for people with low vision

 The following barriers may be difficult for users who need to magnify the interface to see the EverFi interactive training due to a visual disability or low vision.

 - Some menus, content, and activities are not accessible when the screen is magnified

 - The top banner and bottom footer on the pages are fixed and the training pages and popups do not reflow responsively when magnified.
 This means some elements on the page overlap with other elements on the page, making it impossible for students with low vision to properly read the page if magnified.